-Cultural decline is a process
+Cultural development is a necessity

-The two outcomes of cultural decline
+The endgame of cultural decline

 The endgame of cultural decline is always the same, and it isn't as many people believe to be complete social collapse and total anarchy - anarchists aren't people who generally find social dysfunction, chaos and social disorder acceptable - it is authoritarianism, totalitarianism, and fascism.